brandur/sorg/content/articles/mediator.md

       )

     # Something is wrong which will prevent the job from ever succeeding.
 Fail
-    # the job permamently and notify operators of the error.
+    # the job permanently and notify operators of the error.
     rescue API::Error::ConfigurationMissing => e
       raise API::Error::JobFailed.new(e)